-The purpose of this amendment is to enforce the legislative framework and ensure that a person who has been charged with a disqualifying offence or is a disqualified person does not hold a disability worker clearance card.
+The purpose of this amendment is to enforce the legislative framework and ensure that a police officer has the power to request and retain a person's disability worker screening clearance, only where the person has been charged with a disqualifying offence or is a disqualified person.
 This is to minimise risk of harm to people with disability by ensuring people cannot continue working in risk assessed roles despite their suspension or exclusion.